-Based on the evidence available, we conclude that the training activities the U.S. Navy plans to conduct on the Northeast Operating Areas and the Virginia Capes, Cherry Point, and Jacksonville Range Complexes from June 2010 to June 2011 and the active sonar training they plan to conduct along the Atlantic Coast are not likely to adversely affect the population dynamics, behavioral ecology, and social dynamics of individual fin whales in ways or to a degree that would reduce their fitness.
-As we discussed in the Approach to the Assessment section of this opinion, an action that is not likely to reduce the fitness of individual whales would not be likely to reduce the viability of the populations those individual whales represent (that is, we would not expect reductions in the reproduction, numbers, or distribution of those populations).
-As a result, we conclude that the mine warfare, surface warfare, small arms training, air warfare, amphibious warfare, electronic combat operations, and test and evaluations ordnance training activities the U.S. Navy plans to conduct along the Atlantic Coast from June 2010 to June 2011 and the active sonar training activities the Navy conducts along the Atlantic Coast each year would not appreciably reduce the fin whales' likelihood of surviving and recovering in the wild.
+Based on the evidence available, we conclude that the training activities the U.S. Navy plans to conduct on the Northeast Operating Areas and the Virginia Capes, Cherry Point, and Jacksonville Range Complexes from June 2011 to June 2012 and the active sonar training they plan to conduct along the Atlantic Coast are not likely to adversely affect the population dynamics, behavioral ecology, and social dynamics of individual fin whales in ways or to a degree that would reduce their fitness.
+As we discussed in the Approach to the Assessment section of these Opinions, an action that is not likely to reduce the fitness of individual whales would not be likely to reduce the viability of the populations those individual whales represent (that is, we would not expect reductions in the reproduction, numbers, or distribution of those populations).
+As a result, we conclude that the mine warfare, surface warfare, small arms training, air warfare, amphibious warfare, electronic combat operations, and test and evaluations ordnance training activities the U.S. Navy plans to conduct along the Atlantic Coast from June 2011 to June 2012 and the active sonar training activities the Navy conducts along the Atlantic Coast each year would not appreciably reduce the fin whale's likelihood of surviving and recovering in the wild.